 Better Built Green Home Renovations by BPC Green Builders

-Serving parts of Western Connecticut and Westchester, Putnam, and Dutchess Counties, New York
+BPC serves parts of Fairfield, Litchfield, and New Haven Counties, Connecticut and Westchester, Putnam, and Dutchess Counties, New York

 BPC Green Builders Converts Existing Homes into Certified Green Homes

 BPC Green Builders transforms existing homes into homes that can be certified to meet rigorous green building industry standards.
 The industry term for this process is Deep Green Retrofitting.
 It is most cost-effectively done as part of a whole house renovation or major remodeling project.

 The homes BPC renovates and remodels are sustainable and offer numerous benefits that only green homes can offer, including exceptional energy efficiency, unsurpassed comfort, lower cost of ownership, and healthy environments.

 Can Your Home be Converted into a Green Home?

 Most, but not all, existing homes can be converted into green homes that can be certified as meeting one or more established residential green building standards.

 To find out if your home is a good candidate, the first step is to have BPC evaluate it.
 BPC can determine if your home can be converted into a green home and what would be involved.

 BPC offers this initial evaluation as a complimentary service for homeowners serious about a green home renovation.